 - Iron (Fe): 65 +/- 34 ppm

-Note: All tests reported on this blog are science-based and replicable.
+Note: All tests reported on this website are science-based and replicable.
 Tests are done for a minimum of 60 seconds each, using a Niton XL3T, testing in “Consumer Goods” mode.
-If a metal is not listed, that means that particular metal was not detected using an XRF instrument in Consumer Goods mode.
+If a specific metal is not listed, that means that particular metal was not detected using an XRF instrument in consumer goods mode.

 Continue reading below the image.